FIRST-Tech-Challenge/fmltc/terraform/README.md

     1. Create a new Google Cloud project following naming guidelines above.
 [Instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
     1. Enable billing on the new project.
 [Instructions](https://cloud.google.com/billing/docs/how-to/modify-project#confirm_billing_is_enabled_on_a_project)
     1. Create/Download a service key file granted the Owner role.
 You want a JSON key, and you must assign it the Owner role.
 [Instructions](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys)
-1. Copy the downloaded service key credentials file to the fmltc server directory and name it key.json.
+1. Copy the downloaded service key credentials file to a safe location and name it key.json.
+1. From a bash shell in the root of the project run the following, adjusting the location of key.json as nessary:
+    >gcloud secrets create key_json --replication-policy="automatic" --data-file="key.json"
 1. From a bash shell in the root of the project run:
     >gradle compileJavascript.
 1. Create a file named 'teams' in fmltc's root directory that has one line.